openrport/openrport/docs/content/get-started/no08-https-howto.md

 Let's encrypt needs to validate your certificate request.
 Validation will happen over port 80 or 443.
 Other ports are not supported.
-That means, if you can't expose any of these two ports to the internet, you cannot use the built-in ACME not `certbot` from the commandline.
+That means, if you can't expose any of these two ports to the internet, you cannot use the built-in ACME nor `certbot` from the commandline.
 You will have to use self-signed or commercial certificates.

-If you are using the built-in reverse proxy for NoVNC, Guacamole and other HTTP-based tunnels, the built-in ACME can also handle the needed certificates.
-Just set `tunnel_enable_acme = true` in the `[server]` section of `rportd.conf`.
+If you are using the **built-in reverse proxy for NoVNC, Guacamole and other HTTP-based tunnels**, the built-in ACME can also handle the needed certificates.
+Set `tunnel_enable_acme = true` and set `tunnel_host` to an existing publicly available DNS record in the `[server]` section of `rportd.conf`.
+The certificate will be requested for the hostname taken from `tunnel_host`.

+All certificates managed by the built-in ACME are stored in `{data_dir}/acme` which usually resolves to `/var/lib/rport/acme`.

+If you are experiencing trouble using the built-in ACME, run the server with `log_level = "debug"` to get detailed information.

 ## Create and manage certificates manually